 You already know the effects alcohol can have on your body, but do you know how it can affect your oral health?
-At Garrett and Boyd Orthodontics, our job is to educate adult patients on how to keep their teeth healthy during orthodontic treatment.
-Before you pick up that glass of your favorite alcoholic beverage, consider what’s inside.
+At Garrett & Boyd Orthodontics, our job is to educate adult patients on how to keep their teeth healthy during orthodontic treatment.
+Before you pick up that glass of your favorite alcoholic beverage, consider what’s inside:

 - Don’t babysit your drink.
 While sipping on your drink over time saves you money and keeps you from becoming intoxicated too quickly, it can have a negative effect on your teeth.
 Your mouth does not get time to balance its pH, helping bacteria to thrive.

 - Drink water throughout the evening.
 Not only can drinking water between drinks keep you hydrated, but it can also rinse away some of the acid and sugar from your drinks.
 Occasionally swish it around before you swallow.

 - Don’t skip your nightly routine.
 No matter how tired you may be, remember to brush and floss before bed.
 You don’t want your first breath the next morning to taste like last night.

 - Be smart and drink in moderation.
 Remember to drink responsibly and pace yourself.
 Try not to overdo it and be sure to have a designated driver or other transportation to get home safely.

 On a serious note… Did you know that regular consumption of alcohol can increase your risk for oral cancer?
 A study by the American Cancer Society found that people who drink alcoholic beverages often are six times more likely to develop oral cancer than someone who does not.
 Of those diagnosed with oral cancer, 75-80% are regular consumers of alcohol.